vkempys/tac-angular-coding-challenge-volodymyr/README.md

 # Tac Angular Coding Challenge

-This is a blank Angular 14.x starter project to test potential developers.
+This is a blank Angular starter project to test potential developers.
 It includes a simple api server for your angular application to consume and persist data from.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.

 ## Prerequisites

-- Installation of NodeJs 16.x
+- Installation of NodeJs 18.x
 - Git
 - Code Editor IDE (Visual Studio Code, Webstorm, etc...)